doyindevops/CI-CD-Projects/PBL -Project 1/README.md

 # Automating AWS Infrastructure Creation With IAC (Terraform)

+#### Note:

+As we go along in this project-

+- It is important when running a terraform project to have
+- An understanding of your goal, what you are set to achieve. (eg. for this project the desired AWS Infrasture end state)
+- A good knowledge of the IAC (Infrastructure as Code) - Terraform The ability to effectively use up to date Terraform documentation- [Terraform-Documentation](https://registry.terraform.io/)

 ### PREREQUISITES

 In this project we are tasked with the responsibility to create AWS Infrastructure using Terraform automation.